cloudninedigital/cnd-python-template/README.md

 `terraform/main_examples`.
 From one of these files, you can copy the contents and paste it onto your `terraform/main.tf`.

 This will provide you with a starting point for the configuration you are trying to achieve.
-Please read the documentation of each one of these modules before you use them, so as to avoid surprises in your development process.
+Please read the documentation of each one of these modules before you use them, to avoid surprises in your development process.

 To extend your Terraform configuration, you will have to start dwelling into un-templated territory :relaxed:.
-Please follow a few [Getting Started with Google Cloud in Terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started) tutorials so as to get acquainted with the system.
+Please follow a few [Getting Started with Google Cloud in Terraform](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started) tutorials to get acquainted with the system.

-## 6. Implement your Python code